 Did you know, that the Peak District is part of the southern end of the Pennine Range of hills, which runs up to the North of England?
 It’s commonly known as the backbone of England.
 You can find out more about the area here.

 Are these walks in the Peak District easy to follow?

-For everyone of the walks in the Peak District on this list, I have written a full detailed hiking guide.
+For everyone of the walks on this list, I have written a full detailed guide.
 Which includes logistics, an interactive map, tips, and a detailed description of the walking route with photos.
 I link to each one below.

-These are all day hikes (as opposed to multi-day) and most of theme can be shortened, if you don’t fancy the long walk, which I describe in more detail in the guide for each one.
+These are all day walks and hikes (as opposed to multi-day).
+Most of them can be shortened, if you don’t fancy anything too long, which I describe in more detail in the guide for each one.

 I have divided this guide up into four sections, based on the type of walk it is.
 You can click on each one to take you to that section:

 - Chee Dale and the Stepping stones walk – 4.8 miles

 - Thor’s Cave two ways – 1.5 miles or 5 miles